 ERNs offer hope to the 30 million patients across Europe who suffer from rare and undiagnosed conditions.

-The coordinators of the 24 ERNs and the alliance of European patient organisations (Eurordis), have both issued statements to coincide with the 2018 Rare Disease Day (28 February), calling on the EU and the UK government to put patients at the heart of the forthcoming Article 50 negotiations and to find a solution for UK patients and healthcare providers to continue to benefit from these networks.
+The coordinators of the 24 ERNs and the alliance of European patient organisations (Eurordis), have both issued statements to coincide with the 2018 Rare Disease Day (28 February).
+These statements call on the EU and the UK government to put patients at the heart of the Article 50 negotiations and to find a solution for UK patients and healthcare providers to continue to benefit from these networks.

-The NHS is involved in 23 of the 24 networks (approximately 40 NHS hospitals), with NHS Trusts leading a quarter (6) and many further lead on delivery of outcomes from within their respective ERNs.
+The NHS is involved in 23 of the 24 networks (approximately 40 NHS hospitals), with NHS trusts leading a quarter, and many others lead on delivery of outcomes from within their respective ERNs.
 It is of the utmost importance to secure the continued and lasting involvement and fruitful collaboration of UK colleagues, especially in the formative years of the ERNs.